Embird Embroidery Software

 Single Layer Setting

-Single Layer is available for some mesh fill types.
-If this setting is switched on, the inner part of the mesh fill is stitched with a single run of thread.
-Connections between fill elements are forced to the edges of the object.
-If connecting along the edges is not possible, a jump (trim) is inserted between the fill elements.
-Some common settings, like Layers Count and Include Contours, are not applicable to the fill when the Single Layer switch is on.
-While the inner fill is single-layered, connections on the edges may overlap one another.
-The edge of the object with connections is supposed to be covered by other objects or physically removed after the stitch-out.
+Single Layer is an available option for certain mesh fill types.
+When enabled, the interior of the mesh fill is stitched with a single thread run.
+Connections between fill elements are directed along the edges of the object.
+If edge-based connection is not feasible, a jump stitch (trim) is inserted.
+Some general settings, such as Layers Count and Include Contours, are not compatible with the Single Layer mode.
+Although the interior fill is single-layered, connections along the edges may overlap.
+These edge connections are typically intended to be covered by adjacent objects or removed after stitching.

 Mesh - Tiles mode